qcif/rdsi-arms/documentation-site/src/documents/configuration-guides/config-notifications.html.md

 In this example, it defines one email will be sent to the email address given by `requester:email` in the processed record.
 Information from request can be referenced by `mapping` them to variables and used in the email Velocity template.

 Recipients can be a list of email addresses.
-Mutilple emails can be configured in the same way for a notifier.
+Multiple emails can be configured in the same way for a notifier.

 ###*Reminder*
 Configure all correctly.
 Otherwise, `main.log` will be filled with error messages very quickly if the frequency is high.